Metropolitan Water District of Southern California

 Southern Nevada Water Authority

 The Water Efficient Technologies (WET) program offers financial incentives to commercial and multifamily property owners who install water-efficient devices and technologies.
-Earn cash for implementing new, water-saving technologies.

 WET Saves Water